Home Blog Contact

 Most subscription products don't die in Year 1.
 They die in Year 2.

-The unsexy work is the work that compounds.
+The foundational work is what compounds.

 All posts